The Complex Adaptive Systems programme is offered at the Chalmers University of Technology.

 DisciplinesPhysics Neuroscience Robotics View 3 other Masters in Neuroscience in Sweden

 We are not aware of any academic requirements for this programme.

-Prerequisites: Mathematics (including Linear algebra and Mathematical analysis) and Programming.
+- Prerequisites: Mathematics (at least 30 cr. including Linear algebra and Mathematical analysis) and Programming.

 Studyportals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.